Prompt Engineering · OrevateAI

 • Protein: A good source, typically around 15-20 grams, contributing to the feeling of fullness.

-It’s the high sodium and fat content that often raise the most eyebrows.
+It’s the high sodium and fat content that often raise the most concerns.
 Processed meats are inherently high in sodium due to their curing and preservation methods.
 The fat content is also a result of the meat composition and cooking process.

 Kirkland Signature Hot Dog Details